AMD Solicitors advises on the use of Statutory Demands which can help business recover any unpaid debts that are long overdue.

 If you are a creditor you might be forgiven for thinking so far so good perhaps but there is an important caveat to statutory demands.
 They are not appropriate if there are genuine grounds for dispute in relation to the debt.
 What constitutes genuine grounds for dispute is subject to a plethora of case law and a matter for legal professionals.
 Should matters proceed to a hearing the judge may rule in favour of a debtor and order the creditor to pay costs.

-In summary therefore the service of a statutory demand is certainly a potent weapon available to a creditor but proper consideration must be given to ensure that this is the most appropriate course of action as the Court will be unsympathetic to a creditor who is believed to have abused the procedures.
+The service of a statutory demand is certainly a potent weapon available to a creditor.
+Proper consideration though must be given to ensure that this is the most appropriate course of action.
+Courts will be unsympathetic to a creditor who is believed to have abused the procedures.
 Some creditors consider statutory demands a useful and cheap tactic to force a debtor into negotiations but care must be taken if it is considered that the debt could be viewed in anyway contentious .